jcouto/cshl_spks/README.md

  - probes are safer in the box; **test first with the probes in the box**.
 Connect a headstage to the flex of the probe while it is in the box if you need to test it.
  - touch a grounded piece of metal **before touching probes** to prevent electrostatic discharge.
  - always **align the shank to the axis of probe insertion** (manipulator).
 This can be done by carefully aligning the probes or using the probe cap and holder.
- - tapeing probes to a table is a way of safely ways to solder it.
+ - tapeing probes to a table is a way of safely soldering it, as you can easily secure it.
 Make sure not to heat-up the flex (use a toothpick to elevate the flex if needed).

 [General soldering tips](http://billkarsh.github.io/SpikeGLX/help/solder/solder/) from Bill Karsh